vasudevapitta/my-reads-app/README.md

 ## Instructions

 To get started:
-..*Download or clone the repo and cd into the project folder
+*Download or clone the repo and cd into the project folder *Run npm install

-..*Run npm install

-..*Then npm start
+*Then npm start

 ## What You're Getting
 ```bash